Borg93/bim360appstore-xls-exporter/README.md

-# BIM360 - XLS Exporter
+# Export to Excel

 ![thumbnail](thumbnail.jpg)

 # Description

-This sample will list all files under the BIM360 user account (using 3-legged OAuth) and add an icon to the viewer toolbar to extract an excel spreadsheet of the data.
+This sample application demonstrates how to extract Revit data on your BIM360 account, into an excel spreadsheet.
+The sample code demonstates 3-legged OAuth to BIM360, a simple viewer extension and code to handle Revit meta-data and format it into an excel spreadsheet file.

 ### Live version